Hong Taechawanit

-He was later ennobled by King Vajiravudh (Rama VI) with the title Phra Anuwat Ratchaniyom (พระอนุวัฒน์ราชนิยม), and granted the surname Techawanit (originally romanized Tejavanija).
+Life

-Early life
+Early years

-Sources diverge on Hong’s origins.
+Sources diverge on Hong's origins.
 Thai accounts hold he was born in Bangkok in 1851, the son of Khia Tae, a Teochew immigrant, and Keut, a Thai woman.
-After his parents’ early deaths, he was raised by relatives in Guangdong Province, China, before returning to Siam at age sixteen (1866/1867).
+After his parents' early deaths, he was raised by relatives in Guangdong Province, China, before returning to Siam at age sixteen (1866/1867).

-Chinese sources state he was born in Qiyuan Village, Chao’an County, Chaozhou, Guangdong.
+Chinese sources state he was born in Qiyuan Village, Chao'an County, Chaozhou, Guangdong.
 His father, Zheng Shisheng (鄭詩生), fled China during the First Opium War but died en route to Thailand.
 After his mother remarried, Yifeng moved to Thailand and settled in Bangkok.

 Career

-While working for gambling magnate Liu Jibin (劉繼賓), Hong became a member of the clandestine Chinatown-based 'Tian Di Hui' (天地會) or 'Heaven and Earth Society'.
-He acquired the nickname Er Ge Feng ("Second Brother Feng") as the society's second-highest authority and became leader after his predecessor's death.
+While working for gambling magnate Liu Jibin (劉繼賓), Hong joined the clandestine triad society Tian Di Hui (天地會) in Bangkok Chinatown.
+He eventually ascended to the second-in-command position (and earned his nickname), and succeeded the leadership after Liu's death.